yatiml/yatiml/docs/tutorial.rst

 something else.
 The names are usually what you want to write though, so they're probably easier for the users to write in the YAML file too.

+Note that you can also season your enumeration classes.
+See :ref:`seasoning_enumerations` in the Recipes section for some examples.

 User-Defined Strings
 --------------------